BESS Workgroup

 5. Security Considerations

-that provides absolute control (by configuration) over what PE is the
+absolute control (by configuration) over what PE is the Designated

-Designated Forwarder for a given Ethernet Tag.
-While this control is
+Forwarder for a given Ethernet Tag.
+While this control is desired in

 configuration of a PE in the Ethernet Segment may change the behavior

 of the network.
-In other DF Algorithms such as HRW, the Designated
+In other DF Algorithms algorithms such as HRW, the Designated

 The non-revertive capability described in this document may be seen